-Plasma cell levels are approximated as the difference between B-cell differentiation into plasma cells and natural plasma cell apoptosis, as in Eq.
-(2) below.
-Similarly, cytokine production and degradation are simplified and approximated as the cytokine output of T-cells per second minus the average degradation rate of relevant cytokines calculated via experimental half-life10, as in Eq.
-(3).
+Plasma cell levels are approximated as the difference between B-cell differentiation into plasma cells and natural plasma cell apoptosis – at fractional rate delta sub p, as in ODE (2) below.
+Similarly, cytokine production and degradation are simplified and approximated as the cytokine output of T-cells per second minus the average degradation rate of relevant cytokines as in ODE (3), calculated via experimental half-life10 converted to fractional degradation rate delta sub c. .
 Further details on cytokine selection are found in the appendix.